Orange County Probate Lawyer

 California law provides that the Executor gets paid according to a compensation schedule, based on a percentage of the assets of the probate estate.

-Often the Trust was prepared many years ago and was never updated; and often, their loved ones' assets were not owned in the name of their Trust.
-That is why it is so important that you carefully choose your estate planning attorney and have regular reviews of your trust so it works as planned.
+Oftentimes, a trust was prepared many years ago and was never updated.
+Assets changed, the law changed, but the trust only got more out of date.
+That is why it is so very important that you carefully choose your estate planning attorney who will meet with you for regular reviews of your estate plan and your assets so that the planning you do now works as planned later.

 What Assets are Subject to Probate?

 As a general rule, assets owned solely in the name of the deceased person are subject to probate.